christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch11_blockchain.md

 transaction is included in a block.
 A merkle tree is constructed by recursively hashing pairs of elements until there is only one hash, called the _root_, or _merkle root_.
-The cryptographic hash algorithm used in Bitcoin's merkle trees is SHA256 applied twice, also known as double-SHA256.
+The cryptographic hash algorithm used in Bitcoin’s merkle trees is SHA256 applied twice, also known as double-SHA256.

 When N data elements are hashed and summarized in a merkle tree, you can